 - Events and Tours

 My favorite view in the map portion is the Wait Times.
 The times displayed for each attraction tend to be pretty accurate, and it makes planning your next move much easier.

-For example, if you’ve just gotten off Splash Mountain and are considering making your way over to Tomorrowland for Space Mountain, you can check the app and see … woof, 145 minutes for Space Mountain.
-But look, Seven Dwarfs Mine Train is only 45 minutes!
+For example, if you’ve just gotten off Big Thunder Mountain and are considering making your way over to Tomorrowland for Space Mountain, you can check the app and see … woof, 145 minutes for Space Mountain.
+But look Seven Dwarfs Mine Train is only 45 minutes!

 And just like that, you can change your plans on the go, chasing down rides with lower wait times (or figuring out if you should use the restroom and grab School Bread before queuing up for Frozen Ever After).

 You can even see wait times in other parks to get a feel for if it’s worth park hopping to Animal Kingdom or just staying put on Hollywood Studios for the day.

 Another helpful resource on the go is Showtimes.
 Access this through the Park Hours & Info previously mentioned.
 Choose the park you’re visiting to see a full list of showtimes.

 I like to see what’s scheduled for some of the busier parts of the day.
 Taking a break from standing in line to enjoy the Voices of Liberty is a great way to spend the afternoon.